t-ivanov/BigDataReading/README.md

 ## <a name='storage-systems'> Storage Systems

+* [HDFS Architecture Guide] (http://pristinespringsangus.com/hadoop/docs/hdfs_design.pdf) & [The hadoop distributed file system] (The hadoop distributed file system)
+The Hadoop Distributed File System (HDFS) is designed to store very large data sets reliably, and to stream those data sets at high bandwidth to user applications.
+In a large cluster, thousands of servers both host directly attached storage and execute user application tasks.
+By distributing storage and computation across many servers, the resource can grow with demand while remaining economical at every size.
+We describe the architecture of HDFS and report on experience using HDFS to manage 25 petabytes of enterprise data at Yahoo!.

+* [Tachyon: Reliable, Memory Speed Storage for Cluster Computing Frameworks] (http://www.cs.berkeley.edu/~haoyuan/papers/2014_socc_tachyon.pdf) & [Tachyon: Memory Throughput I/O for Cluster Computing Frameworks] (http://www.eecs.berkeley.edu/~alig/papers/tachyon-workshop.pdf)

+Tachyon is a distributed file system enabling reliable data sharing at memory speed across cluster computing frameworks.
+While caching today improves read workloads, writes are either network or disk bound, as replication is used for fault-tolerance.
+Tachyon eliminates this bottleneck by pushing lineage, a well-known technique, into the storage layer.
+The key challenge in making a long-running lineage-based storage system is timely data recovery in case of failures.
+Tachyon addresses this issue by introducing a checkpointing algorithm that guarantees bounded recovery cost and resource allocation strategies for recomputation under commonly used resource schedulers.
+Our evaluation shows that Tachyon outperforms in-memory HDFS by 110x for writes.
+It also improves the end-to-end latency of a realistic workflow by 4x.
+Tachyon is open source and is deployed at multiple companies.

 ## <a name='nosql'> NoSQL

 * [(basics) NoSQL Databases] (http://www.christof-strauch.de/nosqldbs.pdf)
+* [Bigtable: A Distributed Storage System for Structured Data] (http://www3.in.tum.de/teaching/ss10/WebDatabases/bigtable-osdi06.pdf)
 * [Cassandra-A Decentralized Structured Storage System] (http://www.cs.ucr.edu/~tsotras/cs260/F12/cassandra.pdf)

 Cassandra is a distributed storage system for managing very large amounts of structured data spread out across many